lukaszbrzozowski/msts/README.md

 # msts

-A number of algorithms to cluster data based on minimum spanning trees
+A number of algorithms to cluster data based on minimum spanning trees.
+HEMST and CTCEHC may possibly work.